mindbox/grav-plugin-directus2/README.md

 ```

 `config.directus` is where we store the information about what we want to get from directus when we do a fetch (getting all content from directus).
 In the example we demand a `depth` of 3 levels so we might get a good amout of recursive data, which can be important for information about referenced files for example.

+> [!WARNING]
+> Keep the depth as low as possible because with all the recursive data the directus API provides, it will sadly fill up your PHP memory while syncing.

 In the `filter` we can setup conditions on which data to include.
 In the example we only want entries with a certain location (`filter.location`).
 The operators can be found in the [directus docs](https://docs.directus.io/reference/filter-rules.html#filter-operators).